 - Pesticide application and supervision of use is limited to the categories/subcategories on your license.

-Exam required — Laws and safety and at least one category exam.
-Exception: if you are seeking a commercial pesticide applicator license with the marine fouling organism license category, at this time only the category exam is required.
+- Exam required — Laws and safety and at least one category exam.
+Exception: If you are seeking a Commercial Pesticide Applicator license with the marine fouling organism license category, then only the category exam is required at this time.

 Public Pesticide Applicator brochure